Friday, September 1, 2017

 Jérémie Bélingard is a real-life star of the Paris National Opera.
 He plays a motivator who helps troubled kids improve through modern dance with striking techniques.

 Bélingard’s presence is sublime.
-His interaction with Polina creates a turning point in the story and real meaning in Polina's life.
+His interaction with Polina marks a turning point in the story and gives Polina’s life real meaning.

 For the role of Polina, directors Angelin Preljocaj and Valérie Müller-Preljocaj auditioned 700 dancers before they discovered Anastasia Shevtsova at the Mariinsky Theater in Saint Petersburg.